Muzzamil-Ali-Hassan/Time-Series-Electrical-Power-Prediction-of-Gaz-Turbines-Using-DL/README.md

 # Technologies Used
 Python:
   NumPy, Pandas
-  Matplotlib, Seaborn
+  Matplotlib, Seaborn,
-  Scikit-learn
+  Scikit-learn,
-  TensorFlow / Keras
+  TensorFlow / Keras,
-  Jupyter Notebook
+  Jupyter Notebook.
 # Results and Discussion
 1- Training Dynamics and Convergence:
   LSTM showed the most stable and smooth convergence, with closely aligned training and validation loss curves.
 This indicates strong generalization and effective learning of long-term dependencies.